cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

                  / bytes
 ~~~~~~~~~~~

 * authorityInfoAccess.
 If all the GeneralNames in authorityInfoAccess are of type uniformResourceIdentifier, the extension value can be CBOR encoded.
-The accessMethod is encoded as an CBOR int (1 for ocsp and 2 for caIssuers).
+Each accessMethod is encoded as an CBOR ints (see {{IA}}) or unwrapped CBOR OID tags {{I-D.ietf-cbor-tags-oid}}.
 The uniformResourceIdentifiers are encoded as CBOR text strings.

 ~~~~~~~~~~~
-   ExtValueAIA = [ + ( accessMethod : int / ~oid , uri : text ) ]
+   ExtValueIA = [ + ( accessMethod : int / ~oid , uri : text ) ]
 ~~~~~~~~~~~

 * subjectInfoAccess.
 Encoded exactly like authorityInfoAccess.